wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 <a target="_blank" href="https://explore.skillbuilder.aws/learn/course/2045/AWS%2520Well-Architected">
 The AWS Skillbuilder video course</a> is rather verbose, but provides knowledge checks (quizzes).

-ACTIVITY: Follow <a target="_blank" href="https://wellarchitectedlabs.com/well-architectedpartners/100_labs/100_automating_serverless_best_practices_with_dashbird/1_deploy_blue_car_application/">these instructions to deploy Amazon's "Blue Car" sample app</a> using <a target="_blank" href="https://wellarchitectedlabs.com/wapartners/100_Automating_Serverless_Best_Practices_with_Dashbird/Code/templates/section1/section1-oncall-health-sample-app.yaml">this</a> <a target="_blank" href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html">stack</a> (Amazon Cloud Formation template).
+ACTIVITY: Follow <a target="_blank" href="https://wellarchitectedlabs.com/well-architectedpartners/100_labs/100_automating_serverless_best_practices_with_dashbird/1_deploy_blue_car_application/">these instructions to deploy Amazon's "Blue Car" sample app</a> from an Amazon Cloud Formation template.

-It is a "JAM" stack app where JavaScript in each user's browser sends and receives data from a public backend API built using Lambda and API Gateway.
+It is a "JAM" stack app where JavaScript in each user's browser interacts with a public API Gateway to a backend API built using Lambda.

    * <a target="_blank" href="https://aws.amazon.com/cloud9/">Amazon Cloud9 IDE</a> in the cloud